Earn Trust through Powerful Website Authority

 So what is website authority, really?
 It’s the expertise and credibility your site demonstrates in assisting visitors to solve problems.

 I’ve watched health websites staffed with board-certified physicians who lose rankings to competitors.
 Why was that?
-The competitors also employed doctors, but they were better because they structured their content more effectively and made the expertise impossible to overlook.
+The competitors also employed doctors, but they were more effective because they structured their content more effectively and made the expertise harder to overlook.

-The meaning of authority has fundamentally transformed from scoring DA, PA, or whatever.
+The meaning of authority has fundamentally shifted from scoring DA, PA, or similar metrics.
 Authority today is measured relatively.
 Your site has more or less authority than your competitors for specific topics.

 What matters is whether search engines and AI models trust your website sufficiently to recommend it when someone poses a question you’re qualified to answer.
 That trust is earned through consistent signals that prove you’re the optimal source of information.